dagster-io/dagster/docs/sphinx/sections/api/apidocs/experimental.rst

 These are a set of API changes that seek to improve on the original Dagster Pipeline & Solid model in response to feedback from our users so far.

+A toggle is available in the Dagit settings menu (top right) to view things in terms of these new APIs.

 Graph
 -----